Fusion-Power-Plant-Framework/bluemira/documentation/source/developer/faq.rst

         # Run this to stop your bluemira environment overwriting the 'LANG' variable.
         conda env config vars unset LANG

-My github ssh connection doesnt connect
+My github ssh connection doesn't connect
     Firstly make sure you have followed our :ref:`SSH key guide <ssh-keys>`.
     A simple fix could be to set a new variable in your `~/.ssh/config`::